SED4906/candela/README.md

     - swaylock is also present as a backup locker if swaylock-plugin crashes.
     - swaylock is configured to show a black screen with a lock icon in the center.
         - The icon was created by nephros (CC BY 2.0), and is from the Gentoo icons.

-To set up Music Player Daemon for use with Quester, run `ujust configure-mpd`.